Symmetries of equivariant Khovanov-Rozansky homology: Link homology, definition and invariance

+\begin{rmk} We make a final remark on other possible framing corrections in some special cases.
+Firstly, thanks to Lemma \ref{lem:twotwists}, one can have more freedom in placing the dots in the definition of $\widehat{T}$ and $\widehat{T}^\prime$.
+We choose here the most symmetric one, and the other choices are relatively homotopic to the ones here.

-\begin{rmk} We make a final remark on some special cases.
-Suppose we are in either of the following situations: \begin{itemize} \item[(i)] $N=2$ and $\Bbbk$ is a general base ring in which $2$ is invertible. \item[(ii)] $N=p\ell+2$ for some $\ell\in \mathbb{N}$ and $\Bbbk$ is a ring of prime characteristic $p>2$. \end{itemize} Under these assumptions, the RI moves in Proposition \ref{prop:framed-RI} becomes
+Secondly, suppose we are in either of the following situations: \begin{itemize} \item[(i)] $N=2$ and $\Bbbk$ is a general base ring in which $2$ is invertible. \item[(ii)] $N=p\ell+2$ for some $\ell\in \mathbb{N}$ and $\Bbbk$ is a ring of prime characteristic $p>2$. \end{itemize} Under these assumptions, the RI moves in Proposition \ref{prop:framed-RI} becomes

 In this case, the unframed $\gll_N$-homology is obtained from the framed one by: \begin{itemize} \item Shifting the cohomological degree by $-\mathtt{w}(L)$, where $\mathtt{w}(L)$ stands for the usual writhe number of $L$ (the number of positive crossings minus the number of negative crossings). \item Shifting the $q$-degree by $N\mathtt{w}(L)$. \item Twisting by the overall factor $\frac{\mathtt{w}(L)}{2} \gsoliddot$. \end{itemize} \end{rmk}